outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- B cell proliferation, and gain of MYC has been associated with B cell malignancies and their increased aggressiveness, including histological transformation.
 				- In B cells, Myc regulates a number of pro-proliferative and anti-apoptotic pathways, including tuning of BCR signaling and CD40 signaling in regulation of microRNAs (miR-29, miR-150, miR-17-92)
 				- c-Myc induces MTDH(AEG-1) gene expression and in turn itself requires AEG-1 oncogene for its expression
+			- Myc inhibitors
+				- inhibit Nucleotide Metabolism
+					- 6-Benzylthioinosine (depletes ATP)
+					- mycophenolic acid
+						- can cause cancer, but can also induce apoptosis through guanine nucleotide depletion
+						- also inhibits mTORC1, induces caspase 3-dependent apoptosis, reduces p70S6K and 4EBP1 phosphorylation, and mediates decreases in MYC and cyclin D protein translation, due to depletion of GTP
+				- inhibit Glutamine Metabolism
+					- Glutamine, typically a non-essential amino acid, has been shown to be an important source of energy for cancer cells
+					- p32 has been shown to be a direct target of MYC, and is important for MYC control of glutamine metabolism
+					- Mitochondrial protein SIRT4 represses the effects of MYC on glutamine metabolism, and can synergize with glycolytic inhibitors and induce cell death
+					- Lactate levels themselves can serve to modulate the degree of glycolysis versus glutaminolysis within cells via HIF-1α and MYC activation
+					- Within liver tumors, inhibitor of differentiation 1 (ID1), and within colorectal cancer cells, N-Myc downstream regulated gene 2 (NDRG2), function as suppressors of MYC function that further impact cellular metabolism
+					- In prostate cancer, prostate cancer gene expression marker 1 (PCGEM1) is a long coding RNA that can interact with MYC directly and enhance its activity
+					- Among the 14-3-3 proteins, 14-3-3σ is capable of enhancing ubiquitination and degradation of MYC, and functions as a key regulator of cell metabolism in breast cancer cells
+				- inhibit Fatty Acid Metabolism
+					- SPHK2 inhibitor reduced MYC protein expression
+				- inhibit glucose metabolism to indirectly inhibit myc
+					- fasentin (GLUT-1 Inhibitor)
+					- 3-Bromopyruvate, 2-Deoxyglucose (Hexokinase Inhibitors)
+					- Metformin
+					- Galloflavin, Gossypol, Oxamate (LDH Inhibitors)
+					- Dichloroacetate (Pyruvate Dehydrogenase Kinase 1 (PDK1) inhibitor)
+					- mTOR inhibitors (Rapamycin, Temsirolimus, Icariside)
+					- Diclofenac (a non-steroidal anti-inflammatory drug) inhibits GLUT-1, LDH-A, and MCT1 expression in cancer cell lines, along with decreased MYC activity, resulting in reduced cell proliferation and tumor growth
+				- moringa, trichostatin: inhibition of this enzyme histone deacetylase 6 leads to a significant decrease in Myc concentration
 		- Wnt (proto-oncogene)/β-catenin pathway
 			- Wnt signaling pathways are a group of signal transduction pathways which begin with proteins that pass signals into a cell through cell surface receptors
 				- use either nearby cell-cell communication (paracrine) or same-cell communication (autocrine)